Before sending your kids off to camp use this basic Summer Camp Packing List to avoid forgetting any of the essentials.

 Money for commissary

-By preparing ahead of time your child and yourself will have a relaxed and enjoyable time preparing and leaving for camp.
+By preparing ahead of time you and your child will have a relaxed and enjoyable time preparing and leaving for camp.